adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -st, --save-txt
 ---------------
-Whenever to save the data as txt files.
+Whether to save the data as txt files.

 .. note::
     It does not affect "pdos-vs-dos.png",